Pentatomidae: Economics

 Several stink bugs and shield bugs are considered agricultural pests, because they can grow into large populations that feed on crops, damage production, and they are resistant to many pesticides.
 They are a threat to cotton, corn, sorghum, soybeans, native and ornamental trees, shrubs, vines, weeds, and many cultivated crops.

 In Mexico, some species of stink bugs are called jumil, chinche de monte, xotlinilli, or chumil (e.g. Edessa mexicana).
 They are most often eaten in the states of Morelos and Guerrero.
 The flavor is sometimes said to resemble cinnamon, or sometimes a bitter medicinal flavor.
 Jumiles may be used for making sauces or as a taco filling.

-Since its recent arrival in the U.S., the brown marmorated stink bug population has grown significantly.
+Since its arrival in the U.S., the brown marmorated stink bug population has grown significantly.
+It was first confirmed in the U.S. in the mid-to-late 1990's in Pennsylvania.
 As of October 2014, brown marmorated stink bugs can be found in 41 out of 50 states within the U.S. In 2016 New Zealand's MPI put out an alert to prevent this invasive species from entering via imported cargo.